dalmo1991/superflexPy/doc/components.rst

 The direction matrix is a 2D matrix that has as many rows as the number of fluxes and as many columns as number of upstream elements.
-The row index refers to the flux (in this case row 1 refers to the red flux, row 2 to the black, and row 3 to the blue), whereas the column index refers to the upstream element input flux to the element (in this case column 1 refers to E1, column 2 do E2).
+The row index refers to the flux (in this case the first row refers to the red flux, the second row to the black flux, and the third row to the blue flux).
+The column index refers to the upstream element input flux to the junction (in this case the first column refers to element E1, the second column to element E2).

-The value of the matrix element can be an integer referring to the index of the input flux to J coming from the specific element, or :code:`None`, if an input flux to J does not come from the upstream element.
+The value of the matrix element can be an integer referring to the index of the input flux to junction J coming from the specific upstream element, or :code:`None` if an input flux to junction J does not come from the upstream element.

 Linker